VertiGIS Studio Web Mapping for Urban Heat Map Viewer

 Through viewing the day or night thermal data, the user can clearly see the difference in temperature between:

 - street comparisons – green street vs non-planted

 - irrigated vs non-irrigated parklands

 - artificial turf vs lawn

 The data presented can be used to:

-The heat maps will be updated periodically, so that the effectiveness of climate change adaptaion measures can be evaluated.
-The heat map also enables proactive investment in urban greening and climate-senstive infrastructure.
+The heat maps will be updated periodically, so that the effectiveness of climate change adaptation measures can be evaluated.
+The heat map also enables proactive investment in urban greening and climate-sensitive infrastructure.

 “Authorities will use the resource to target more tree planting and designing infrastructure such as roads, shelters and playgrounds to minimise so called urban heat islands and counter rising temperatures caused by climate change.